Linus-Mussmaecher/rucola/README.md

    In math mode, every appearance of the first string will be replaced by the second one.
    The default replaces `field` with `mathbb` and `lieagl` with `mathfrak` as an example for the TOML syntax and the general idea of using semantically valuable string replacements to make your LaTeX code clearer.
  - `css` is the name of your css style sheet (in your rucola config folder).
-   The `.css` file ending can be omitted.
+   The `.css` file extension can be omitted.
    If not set, no css file will be added to your HTML files.
  - `html_prepend` can contain any text you want to prepend to all your HTML files in addition to the mathjax, css and title tags/scripts.